-We start with our outcome measure; EGA.
-There have been a number of recent surveys of working age population for African countries within the framework of GEM.8 We utilize GEM's aggregate country-level data for 2001-2017 and follow the literature in using involvement in nascent high-growth aspirations start-up as our core measure of HGAE (Autio & Acs, 2010; Estrin et al., 2013).
-Our measure is constructed from the GEM survey instrument, drawing on the question where respondents are asked to declare their target level of employment 5 years hence.9 High EGA are measured as the percentage of all early stage entrepreneurs (with new ventures that are less than 42 months old), who declare a target of more than five employees 5 years hence.10
+(e.g. Autio and Acs 2010; Estrin et al., 2013).
+Our measure is constructed from the GEM survey instrument, drawing on the question where respondents are asked to declare their target level of employment five years hence.
+High entrepreneurial growth aspirations are measured as the percentage of all early stage entrepreneurs (with new ventures that are less than 42 months old), who declare a target of more than five employees five years hence.

 However, we introduce one important modification to the GEM indicator, because in its original form it is masking some selection effects.
-The ratio of high-growth aspiration entrepreneurs to all entrepreneurs, by construction, reflects both the denominator and nominator, and therefore does not represents the overall prevalence rate of HGAE, which we consider a superior measure.
+The ratio of high growth aspiration entrepreneurs to all entrepreneurs, by construction, reflects both the denominator and nominator, and therefore does not represents the overall prevalence rate of high growth aspiration entrepreneurship, which we consider a superior measure.
 Thus, we instead use a product of two GEM indicators:

-HGAE = (High - growth aspiration entrepreneurship)/(working age population)

-= (High - growth aspiration entrepreneurship)/(early stage entrepreneurship)

-$$\times$$ (early stage entrepreneurship)/(working age population) (1)
+HGAE = (High growth aspiration entrepreneurship)/ (Working age population) = (High growth aspiration entrepreneurship)/ (Early stage entrepreneurship) x (Early stage entrepreneurship)/ (Working age population) (1)